Interstellar-Relay-Community/budae-jjigae/README.md

 ## License
 MPL except `modeum-sari`

+### Why `modeum-sari` isn't public?
+Due to spammer adaptation, we decided to only disclose content of `modeum-sari` to trustable fedmins.

 ## How it works

 This project quickly inspect `.object.content` key from ActivityStrema object poured into `/inbox`